Prosecutors dismiss Alec Baldwin charge, citing new evidence

 SANTA FE, N.M.
 (AP) — Prosecutors have formally dismissed an involuntary manslaughter charge against Alec Baldwin in the fatal 2021 shooting of a cinematographer on the set of the Western film “Rust, ” citing new evidence and the need for more time to investigate.

-Special prosecutors Kari Morrisey and Jason Lewis filed the notice to dismiss the only charge against Baldwin in state District Court in Santa Fe on Friday.
-It says the investigation is ongoing.
+In a stunning turnaround for the 65-year-old A-list actor, special prosecutors Kari Morrissey and Jason Lewis filed the notice to dismiss the only remaining criminal allegation against Baldwin on Friday in state District Court in Santa Fe.
+Prosecutors say the investigation is ongoing.

+An online status hearing was scheduled for Friday afternoon in state District Court in the case against Gutierrez-Reed.
+Baldwin’s involvement in the hearing was called off with no charge pending against him.

+Friday’s court filing echoed early statements from prosecutors that new facts had been revealed in the investigation that demand further investigation and forensic analysis, with little time left before evidentiary hearings scheduled to start on May 3.

-“New facts were revealed that demand further investigation and forensic analysis,” the prosecutors said Thursday in a news release, without elaborating on those facts.
-“This decision does not absolve Mr. Baldwin of criminal culpability and charges may be refiled.
-Our follow-up investigation will remain active and on-going.”
+On Thursday, the special prosecutors said that the “decision does not absolve Mr. Baldwin of criminal culpability and charges may be refiled.”
+They have declined further comment.

+Los Angeles-based entertainment litigator and defense attorney Kate Mangels, who is not involved in the “Rust” case, said opportunities for further charges against Baldwin are narrowing.

+“If they don’t have the evidence now, I don’t see what evidence they could obtain or that could develop. … It looks like they already had 30 people on a witness list, a cooperative (codefendant) witness, investigations done by various law enforcement agencies.
+It seems like this has already been pretty well investigated.
+I can’t imagine what would arise to bring new charges.”

 Lawyers for Baldwin were first to announce that prosecutors were changing course, in a sharp turnaround for the Hollywood luminary who just a few months ago was confronting the possibility of a yearslong prison sentence.